Thank Us Later – Your Own Merchant Account Vs. Being An Amazon Seller

-In the past 12 months, DirectPayNet has noticed that more Amazon sellers are moving to merchant accounts.
+In the past 12 months, DirectPayNet has noticed more and more Amazon sellers are opting for a merchant account.
 The benefits are significant as vendors want independent websites, control over product pricing, bigger profits and an easier time trading in high-risk industries restricted by Amazon.
 Unfortunately, those that are engaged in high-risk categories (e.g. electronics, dietary supplements, products with sexual themes) can face account bans, restrictions and blocks detrimental to their business.

 Today we will provide guidance on how to go from restricted Amazon seller to independent e-commerce merchant.
 We will offer ways to properly prepare your company for merchant account approval.
 Additionally, our tips will help you scale your business to the next level with fewer limitations, regardless of how “risky” it might be.